ashish8513/react-razorpay-main/README.md

 Generate a new key or copy an existing one.

 Replace the placeholder key in your code with your actual Razorpay API key.

+##💬 Get in Touch
+Feel free to reach out to me via Email or connect with me on LinkedIn if you have any questions or suggestions.